Booster Seat: Live performances

-Spacey Jane played "Booster Seat" live at Fremantle Arts Centre on 31 December 2020, and released a video of the performance the following month.
-The band performed the song for Triple J's live music segment Like a Version on 29 January 2021.
+Spacey Jane played "Booster Seat" live at Fremantle Arts Centre on 31 December 2020, before releasing a recording of the performance the following month.
+The band performed the song as part of Triple J's live music segment Like a Version on 29 January 2021.
 In August 2021, they released an acoustic version of the track in their Apple Music-exclusive Home Sessions EP.